SystemsApproach/foundation/architecture.md

 </figure>

-Except at the hardware level, where peers directly communicate with each other over a physical mediuk, peer-to-peer communication is indirect—each protocol communicates with its peer by passing messages to some lower-level protocol, which in turn delivers the message to *its* peer.
+Except at the hardware level, where peers directly communicate with each other over a physical medium, peer-to-peer communication is indirect—each protocol communicates with its peer by passing messages to some lower-level protocol, which in turn delivers the message to *its* peer.
 In addition, there are potentially more than one protocol at any given